 The curriculum of the College of Arts and Science is rich and deep.
 In the complex world of the 21st century, a grounding in the liberal arts is more urgent than ever as we encounter at an ever faster pace challenges to our experience and understanding that we could not have anticipated a short while ago.

 The College of Arts and Sciences has nine graduate programs among its educational offerings.
-Masters degrees are offered in Biology, Criminal Justice, English, History, Mathematics/Statistics, Music, Public Administration, and Psychology (two degrees are offered in Biology).
+Masters degrees are offered in Biology, Criminal Justice, English, History, Mathematics/Statistics, Music, Public Administration, Psychology, and Social Work (two degrees are offered in Biology).
 Given the mission of the University, many of these degrees are focused on the applied and practical; they are constructed to serve graduate students who seek to attain the advanced education necessary for securing high-quality employment or advancement.
 Many of our graduates occupy positions of leadership within the City of Jacksonville, regional industry, and UNF itself.
 Students seeking master’s degrees at UNF have also been very successful when they subsequently choose to pursue doctoral programs at other institutions.
 The College of Arts and Sciences has some of the most venerable and well established graduate programs in the University, and we take great pride in helping our graduate students meet their personal and professional aspirations.